 Energy/fuel and infrastructure availability - Truck operations rely on supporting infrastructure to be successful.
-Inadequate access to energy (electricity, chargers, hydrogen gas, hydrogen fuelling stations) or maintenance and repair services (dealerships, training, tools, parts availability) could present an insurmountable barrier to ZE truck implementation.
+Inadequate access to energy (electricity, chargers, hydrogen, hydrogen fuelling stations) or maintenance and repair services (dealerships, training, tools, parts availability) could present an insurmountable barrier to ZE truck implementation.

-Market demand - As with many nascent technologies, a lack of customer demand is seen as a barrier to OEMs bringing more ZE models on to the Australian market.
+Market demand - as with many nascent technologies, a lack of customer demand is seen as a barrier to OEMs bringing more ZE models on to the Australian market.

 Culture - Trucking generally advances with slow evolutionary changes, based on extensive experience.
 ZE trucks represent a step-change in technology, which requires a different approach.
-A research-backed leap of faith is required to enter the ZE truck transition, which presents a barrier for many operators, dealers, and truck industry service providers alike.
+A research-backed leap of faith is required to enter the ZE truck transition, which presents a barrier for many operators, dealers and service providers alike.

-Industry confidence - The nascent market in Australia presents many unknown factors which reduce confidence in a conservative, low-margin industry.
+Industry confidence - The nascent market in Australia presents many unknown factors which reduce confidence in a conservative, low margin industry.
 The primary concern is that the truck is fit for purpose.
-Other confidence barriers are reliability of the new technology, resale values, future fuel/energy costs, knowledge and skills, and whether the ZE truck is actually better for the environment than diesel.
+Other confidence barriers are reliability of the new technology, resale values, future fuel/energy costs, and whether or not the ZE truck is actually better for the environment than the diesel it replaces.